confluentinc/operator-earlyaccess/production-secure-deploy/README.rst

 Provide RBAC principal credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Create a Kubernetes secret object for the MDS public key:
+Create a Kubernetes secret object for the MDS public key.
+Components use this to validate the authorization tokens from MDS.

    ::

      kubectl create secret generic mds-public \
        --from-file=mdsPublicKey.pem=$TUTORIAL_HOME/../assets/certs/mds-publickey.txt

 #.
-Create Kubernetes secrets for each Confluent component.
+Create Kubernetes secrets for each Confluent component to authenticate to MDS for RBAC.

    ::